 Where to start

-If you’re on board with the Gen Z mentality, it’s time to take the first step towards creating a marketing strategy for this audience.
-I suggest starting with updating your store’s product catalog with oversized athleisure and streetwear products that sport bold and bright designs Gen Z loves so much.
+If you’re on board with the mentality of my generation, it’s time to take the first step towards creating marketing strategies for us.
+I suggest starting with updating your store’s product catalog with oversized athleisure and streetwear products and taking out the “Live, Laugh, Love” crop tops.

-And let us know in the comments if you have your own tips on how to attract Gen Zers to your store.
+Let us know in the comments if you have your own experiences with Zoomers that changed your approach to marketing!

 Download free designs

-Subscribe to our blog and get Gen Z inspired graphic designs
+Subscribe to our blog newsletter and get Gen Z inspired graphic designs